 Since the Taliban set up the mobile communication system, it exercised its authority by turning off the network at 8 p.m. every evening and turning it back on each morning.
 This cellular curfew occurs in more than half the provinces across Afghanistan.

-Huawei reportedly supplied the telecommunication system for the past decades.
+Huawei reportedly supplied the telecommunications system.

 Links to Iran and Syria